byorn/pragmabrewery/README.md

      <li> A service that will return the full list of beer categories and their statuses.</li>
    </ol>

+A Mobile/Tablet Device on the Truck will poll every 5 seconds to fetch the beer temperature and status data from the central server.

 What are the highlights of your logic?
 ---------------------------------------